The realization problem for non-integer Seifert fibered surgeries: Analysis for the case

 \textbf{Case: Type~I or Type~II.} Suppose that $L$ is of Type~I or Type~II.
 Write $\frac{p}{q}=n-\frac{r}{q}$, where $1\leq r<q$.
 The standard basis elements $\nu_1,\mu_1, \dots, \mu_m$ of $L$ form a chain of vertices in $\Gamma$.
 Take $L'$ to be the $(n-\frac{1}{2})$-changemaker lattice with the same stable coefficients as $L$.
 By Lemma~\ref{lem:local_mod_type_I/II}, $L'$ is isomorphic to the intersection form of the plumbing $\Delta$ obtained by deleting $\mu_1,\dots, \mu_m$ and changing the weight on $\nu_1$ to be three.
 Let $K'$ be the knot constructed from $L'$ as in the first part of this proof.
-We have shown that $K'$ has the required Alexander polynomial and that it is either a torus knot or a cable of a torus knot, it remains to check that $S_{-p/q}^3(K')\cong Y$.
+We have shown that the Alexander polynomial of $K'$ is determined by the stable coefficients of $L$ and that $K'$ is either a torus knot or a cable of a torus knot.
+It remains to check that $S_{-p/q}^3(K')\cong Y$.
 We obtain a surgery diagram for $S_{-p/q}^3(K')$ by taking the diagram $D$ and performing $(\frac{r}{q}-1)$-surgery on the meridian of $C$.
-Performing a slam dunk allows us to absorb $C$ in to the 1-framed component and replace the framing on this component by
+Performing a slam-dunk allows us to absorb $C$ in to the 1-framed component and replace the framing on this component by